tanaypratap/teamtanay.jobchallenge.dev/content/participants/ttjc@sarulathadurai/index.md

 ### projects

-not a lot of projects are done.
-I will keep updating it with real links when done.

-My projects: I don't have any projects as of now but I will update it as and when I complete my projects.

 #### Billing App: calculates bill amount

 _description_ Can be used in petty shops where there is a need to calculate amount